the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 - Translate those needs to a highly effective AI / ML stack
 - Give stakeholders (especially yourself) confidence in what you built
 - Understand how your AI / ML features solve business problems (+ drive profit!)
+- Act as a generalist equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod

 These requirements are highly similar to what they've been for the last decade or so, but the emphasis really seems to be on agents, RAG, and evals.

+In particular, providing holistic workflows for users to define, organize, execute, and analyze tasks seems to be the north star for many companies.

+It is very exciting watching AI finally upgrade from "ML can make good predictions" to "agents can convert a simple query into a 10+ step workflow".

 I touch on themes in greater depth in the next section.